-PATIENTS WITH SUSPECTED CARBON MONOXIDE OR TOXIC INHALATION WITHOUT MAJOR BURNS SHOULD BE CONSIDERED FOR TRANSPORT TO THE HYPERBARIC SPECIALTY CENTER.
-PATIENTS IN CLOSED SPACE INCIDENTS ARE MORE LIKELY TO EXPERIENCE CARBON MONOXIDE OR TOXIC INHALATION AND MAY MANIFEST TOXICITY WITH ALTERED MENTAL STATUS.
+PATIENTS PRESENTING WITH ALTERED MENTAL STATUS OR NAUSEA WITH VOMITING, SEIZURES, LOSS OF CONSCIOUSNESS OR MARKED DYSPNEA IN THE FACE OF SUSPECTED CARBON MONOXIDE OR TOXIC INHALATION WITH OR WITHOUT MINOR BURNS SHOULD BE CONSIDERED FOR TRANSPORT TO THE HYPERBARIC SPECIALTY CENTER.
+PATIENTS IN CLOSED SPACE INCIDENTS ARE MORE LIKELY TO MANIFEST THESE SYMPTOMS.
+(NEW '07)

-- a) Remove patient from the toxic environment by appropriately trained personnel using proper level PPE.
+- Remove patient from the toxic environment by appropriately trained personnel using proper level PPE.
 (See Personal Protective Equipment.) - b) Identify agent and mechanism of exposure. - c) Decontaminate as appropriate.

-- d) Obtain venous blood sample, if indicated. - e) Initiate IV LR KVO in a clean area, if medication administration is anticipated. - f) If organophosphate poisoning, consider atropine 2-4 mg IVP or IM every 5-10 minutes - g) (Consider antidote to specific agent if available. - h) Consider antibiotic specific to agent in mass casualty incident, if available.
+- d) Obtain venous blood sample, if indicated. - e) Initiate IV LR KVO in a clean area, if medication administration is anticipated. - f) If organophosphate poisoning, consider atropine 2-4 mg IVP or IM every 5-10 minutes - g) Consider antidote to specific agent if available. - h) Consider antibiotic specific to agent in mass casualty incident, if available.